parsaeisa/Notes/Software engineering/work culture.md

     * When you are working with a tool (like sqlx), read it's structure using command click.
     * Other resource is github starred projects by your friends.

+> Trying to write a protocol or a database or another famous tool can be thriving.

 - Very obvious but critical point: more than 95 percent of issues come from the code itself.
 Even the deployments.
 Before asking Ahmad check the code carefully.

 - Before the solution design session for a new feature try to find out how it should be implemented.